TrellixVulnTeam/wmdb_CMHW/readme.md

 ## Interfaces
 Each interface is linked at the top of our web page.
 See the section on user authentication for which type of user has access to which interface.
 Every user will be able to access the search interface.

 ### Search
 The search interface has the following three options:

 ### Data Entry
 The data entry interface allows moderators and admins to enter data into the system.
 Each table has a form for entering data, with some including references to possible candidates for entry (e.g., UIDs are displayed for entering new admins).
+For each of the entry forms, you have to specify valid ids for foreign keys, otherwise the entry will fail.
+For bulk laoding, the data must be formatted as *tab* separated values, with exactly the correct heading names.
+We have provided sample files in the /bulk_data/ directory.
+If using these files to test the upload function, then you must enter them in the order they are presented (so that the IDs and foreign keys work correctly).
+The bulk uploads will fail if any constraints fail.
+When uploading a poster, the filetype must be correct.
+Uploading a malformed image has undefined behavior.

 ### Browsing
-The browsing interface displays the entries for each table (if allowed).
+The browsing interface displays the entries for each table (if allowed by the user authentication).
 Every user can browse the movie table, which also has links to movie detail pages (where reviews are also shown).

 ## Tables